AhmetZamanis/UsedCarKicksClassification/Report.md

   we applied to the loss function for the previous models).
 If we use focal loss also as our validation metric, this will be a form of
-  leakage: We’ll simply search for the focal loss parameters that minimize focal loss by changing the metric itself (moving the goalposts in a sense), not necessarily those that maximize model performance.
+  leakage: We’ll simply search for the focal loss parameters that minimize focal loss by changing the metric itself, not necessarily those that maximize model performance (moving the goalposts in a sense).

-- Therefore, for validating our NN hyperparameters’ performance, we will use the **average precision** performance metric (which will be explained in model testing).
+- Therefore, to validate our NN hyperparameters’ performance, we will use the **average precision** performance metric (which will be explained in model testing).
 Keep in mind this value is to be **maximized**, and not minimized like a loss function.